neilhwatson/evolve_cfengine_freelib/HOWTO.md

 ]
 ```

-This bundle test with sysctl and use sysctl to make corrections.
+This bundle uses sysctl to test and make needed corrections.

 ### Sysctl.conf kernel settings